vbgiyor/codefleet/docs/website.md

   - Email validation: Must be unique.
   - Password: Minimum 6 characters.
   - On success, redirects to `/signin` after 2 seconds.
-  - Sends a confirmation email if the user subscribes to the newsletter.
+  - Sends a confirmation email if subscribed to newsletter.
 - **Login (`/signin`)**:
   - Form fields: Email, Password.
-  - On success, stores JWT tokens in `localStorage`, updates the Account button to "Hello <First Name>", and redirects to `/` after 2 seconds.
+  - On success, stores JWT tokens in `localStorage`, updates Account button to "Hello <First Name>", redirects to `/` after 2 seconds.
-  - Displays "Sign Out" in the Account dropdown when logged in.
+  - Displays "Sign Out" in Account dropdown when logged in.
 - **Sign Out**:
-  - Available in the Account dropdown when logged in.
+  - Available in Account dropdown when logged in.
-  - Clears JWT tokens and `first_name` from `localStorage`, updates the Account button to "Account", and redirects to `/`.
+  - Clears JWT tokens and `first_name` from `localStorage`, updates Account button to "Account", redirects to `/`.
 - **Password Reset**:
   - Forgot Password link on `/signin` sends a reset email.
-  - Reset link redirects to `/reset-password/<uid>/<token>/`, where users can set a new password (min 8 characters, alphanumeric).
+  - Reset link redirects to `/reset-password/<uid>/<token>/` for new password (min 8 characters, alphanumeric).
+- **Basic Auth (`/basicauth/`)**:
+  - Requires `admin:admin` credentials via browser pop-up.
+  - Displays success page (`BasicAuth.jsx`) on valid authentication.

 ### Contact Form (`/contact`)
 - Form fields: Name, Email, Message.